 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2018

 Mr. Raddle, ma'am; Mrs. Cluppins, ma'am; Mrs. Raddle, ma'am.'

-Now go away, raddle, there's a good soul, or you'll only aggravate her.'
+Now go away, Raddle, there's a good soul, or you'll only aggravate her.'

-Mrs. raddle is one of that lower middle-class which Dickens knew so well, still she is not hateful or vile, or anything but droll.Side Lights
+Mrs. Raddle is one of that lower middle-class which Dickens knew so well, still she is not hateful or vile, or anything but droll.Side Lights

-We know that she was sister to Mrs. raddle, who lived far away in Southwark, and was the landlady of Mr. Sawyer.Bardell v.
+We know that she was sister to Mrs. Raddle, who lived far away in Southwark, and was the landlady of Mr. Sawyer.Bardell v.
 Pickwick

-All this Mr. raddle heard with great submission, and presently returned to the parlour in a most lamb-like manner.
+All this, Mr. Raddle heard with great submission, and presently returned to the parlour in a most lamb-like manner.